 Margaret Turman Kidd, Chair

 Margaret Kidd is the Access and Electronic Records Archivist at Virginia Commonwealth University, Tompkins-McCaw Library.
 Her responsibilities include processing collections, both analog and digital, maintaining the collection management system and internal documentation, creating exhibits, and providing reference assistance.
 Prior to her position at VCU, Kidd was a senior project archivist at the Virginia Historical Society.
 Kidd is a member of MARAC, serving the organization in various capacities, and SAA.
 She received a BA in history from Emory & Henry College, an MA in American history from the University of Richmond, and an MS in Information Science from the University of Tennessee, Knoxville.
 She also completed the Digital Archives Specialist Certificate program in 2016.
-Kidd’s research interests include the history of Virginia, religion, and women.
+Kidd’s research interests include the history of Virginia, religion, women, and medicine.

-Carolyn S. Parsons is the Special Collections Librarian/University Archivist at the University of Mary Washington where she manages the Library’s Special Collections and University Archives and oversees the Digital Archiving Lab.
+Carolyn S. Parsons is the Head of Special Collection and University Archives at the University of Mary Washington where she also oversees the Digital Archiving Lab.
 A member of MARAC and the Rare Books & Manuscripts Section of ACRL, Parsons teaches UMW’s undergraduate Archives and Society class for the Historic Preservation Department.
 Her favorite archival formats are scrapbooks and photographs, and her research interests include 19th-century women book cover designers.
 Prior to working at UMW, she worked for the National Park Service, Monticello, and the Library of Virginia.
 She received her BA in Historic Preservation from Mary Washington College and her MSLS from the University of Kentucky.

 Laurie Preston, McGraw-Page Library, Randolph-Macon College.